philskents/allotments-garden/Home.md

 # Introduction
 ---
 ## Summary
 Take two...
-Obsidian git nowapparently supports git submodules and that is a game changer for this project as
+Obsidian git nowapparently supports git submodules and that is a game changer for this project.

+My new strategy is as follows:

+- Use a single Obsidian vault as my "single pane of glass"
+- Any shared content will exist in one or more dir

 ~~## Summary
 Design and build a method whereby I can publish multiple "digital gardens" to public hosting from a single Obsidian Vault.